 these options to control which databases and tables are

-with.
-(See Section 18.1.6, “Replication and Binary Logging Options and Variables”.)
-The filters
+started with.
+(See Section 17.1.6, “Replication and Binary Logging Options and Variables”.)
+The

-governed by these options can also be set dynamically using the
+filters governed by these options can also be set dynamically

-governing such filters are the same whether they are created on
+The rules governing such filters are the same whether they are

 In the simplest case, when there are no